lakithasahan/pytorch_deep_learning/README.md

-## Since now you have a basic idea how the NN can be implement using numpy, lets move to pytorch implementation.
+## Since now you have a basic idea how the NN can be implement using numpy, lets move to PyTorch implementation.

 ## At its core, PyTorch provides two main features: